BenJamesbabala/ner-sequencelearning/README.md

 You can add -h as an argument for some more options with regards to I/O and context sizes.

-Then on top of that file, you can run the keras model training, which does a five fold CV:
+Then on top of that file, you can run the keras model training, which does a n-fold CV:

 > python3 train.py

-It takes roughly 6s per epoch with batch size of 512 samples with 970GTX GPU and tensorflow backend.
+It takes roughly 8s per epoch with batch size of 512 samples with 970GTX GPU and tensorflow backend.

 The model
 ---------

 The model is an LSTM over a convolutional layer which itself trains over a sequence of seven glove embedding vectors (three previous words, word for the current label, three following words).
 The last layer is a softmax over all output classes.

-CV categorical accuracy is about 97.51%, class weighted F1 score is also about 97.49%.
+CV categorical accuracy and weighted F1 is about 98.2%.
 To assess the test set performance we are ensembling the model outputs from each CV fold and average over the predictions.

 Test set performance